shannawn/shannonaw/brain-doodles/morrcan-scenes.md

 Two motorbikes driving side by side and talking as they ride.
 Motorbikes talking to pedestrian and picking up or dropping off a friend at intersections.

 Patios line the streets with men sitting in chairs facing the streets sipping tea.

+Sometimes, our host wore a hijab, but not every day.
+While women may be modest in the streets, they are more comfortable in their nudity than North American women are at the hammam.